SmartCurses/learngit/readme.txt

-Git is a luanluanluan system.
+Git is a God system.
 Git is free software.
+Git is free  niuBi.